What is the benefit of a kosher certification?

 Rabbi Rozenberg established a kosher certification agency that collaborates with dozens of agencies in Israel and the world.
 At present, he supplies the expanding kosher needs of the local Jewish community in Guangzhou and all of China by providing special kosher products and kosher Chicken & Meat

-Please enter here the company name or seal number.
+Please enter here the company name.